-Note 8.
+Note 7.
 Directors Fees

 Our independent directors receive an annual fee of \$50,000.
-They also receive \$5,000 plus reimbursement of reasonable out-ofpocket expenses incurred in connection with attending each board meeting, and also receive \$5,000 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting.
+They also receive \$5,000 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting, and also receive \$5,000 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting.
 In addition, the chairman of the audit committee receives an annual fee of \$10,000 and each chairman of any other committee receives an annual fee of \$5,000 for their additional services, if any, in these capacities.
-For the years ended December 31, 2013, 2012 and 2011, the Company recognized director fee expense of \$195,000, \$0 and \$0, respectively.
 No compensation is expected to be paid to directors who are "interested persons" of the Company, as such term is defined in Section 2(a)(19) of the 1940 Act.

-Note 9.
+Note 8.
 Stockholders' Equity

 On September 24, 2013, we issued 8,974,420 shares of common stock to the limited partners of the Legacy Funds, in exchange for 100% of their membership interests or certain investment assets of such Legacy Fund, as the case may be.
 On September 30, 2013, we issued 4,000,000 shares of common stock in connection with the closing of our IPO.
 The shares issued in the IPO were priced at \$20.00 per share.
-We received proceeds of \$74.25 million in the IPO, net of underwriters' discounts and commissions of \$5.75 million.
-As of December 31, 2013, the Company had 12,974,420 shares of common stock outstanding.
+We received proceeds of \$76.0 million in the IPO, net of underwriters' discounts and commissions of \$4.0 million.
+The limited partners of the Legacy Funds bore the other \$1.75 million in out of pocket expenses associated with the offering.